Muhsin Ertuğrul

-Muhsin Ertuğrul (28 February 1891 – 29 April 1979), also known as Ertuğrul Muhsin Bey, was a Turkish actor and director.
+Muhsin Ertuğrul (28 February 1892 – 29 April 1979), also known as Ertuğrul Muhsin Bey, was a Turkish actor and director.

 Life

-His mother, Fatma Dilruh Verdrich is of German descent.
-His father is Hüseyin Hüsnü Paşa.
-Muhsin Ertuğrul, who had important contributions to Turkish cinema and Turkish theatre's western style instead of traditional theater.
-He was born in Istanbul on 28 February 1892.
+His mother, Fatma Dilruh Verdrich was of German descent.
+His father was Hüseyin Hüsnü Paşa.
+Muhsin Ertuğrul made important contributions to Turkish cinema and to the westernisation of Turkish theatre, moving it away from its traditional forms.
 His first performance in theatre was in 1909 with the role of "Bob" in Sherlock Holmes by Arthur Conan Doyle.
-He ran the Darülbedayi Theatre in Istanbul from its opening in 1914.In 1932, He directed in first Turkish sound film "Bir Millet Uyanıyor" alongside Atıf Kaftan, Naşit Özcan.
+He ran the Darülbedayi Theatre in Istanbul from its opening in 1914.
+In 1932, He directed the first Turkish sound film "Bir Millet Uyanıyor" alongside Atıf Kaftan and Naşit Özcan.

-He married in 1929 Neyyire Neyir (née Münire Eyüp), one of the first ever Turkish actresses, who debuted in the 1923 movie Ateşten Gömlek, directed by himself.
+He married Neyyire Neyir (née Münire Eyüp) in 1929, one of the first ever Turkish actresses, who debuted in the 1923 film Ateşten Gömlek, directed by himself.
 The marriage lasted until Neyyire's death in 1943.
 Ertuğrul then married Handan Uran (born 1927) in 1950.
-A stage actress, she starred in her only movie, the 1953 Halıcı Kız which first Turkish colour film, once again directed by Ertuğrul himself.
+A stage actress, she starred in her only film, the 1953 Halıcı Kız, the first Turkish colour film, once again directed by Ertuğrul himself.
 She survived her husband's death in 1979.

 Death

-During his stay in İzmir following the honorary doctor ceremony, Ertuğrul died of a heart attack at the age of 87 on 29 April 1979.
+Ertuğrul died of a heart attack on 29 April 1979, at the age of 87, while in İzmir following the honorary doctorate ceremony.
 He was buried in Zincirlikuyu Cemetery in Istanbul.

 Awards

-Muhsin Ertuğrul was bestowed the title Honorary Doctor by Ege University on 23 April 1979 in recognition for his contribution to the theatre and cinema of Turkey.
+Muhsin Ertuğrul was awarded an honorary doctorate by Ege University on 23 April 1979 in recognition of his contributions to the theatre and cinema of Turkey.

 Legacy

-Three theatres in Turkey are named in his honor: the Harbiye Muhsin Ertuğrul Stage and Bahçeşehir Muhsin Ertuğrul Theatre in Istanbul and the Muhsin Ertuğrul Stage in Ankara.
+Three theatres in Turkey are named in his honour: the Harbiye Muhsin Ertuğrul Stage and Bahçeşehir Muhsin Ertuğrul Theatre in Istanbul and the Muhsin Ertuğrul Stage in Ankara.